- Why is Pukka Organic?

 - Do Pukka Herbs do anything to offset their carbon production?

 We are certified carbon neutral in our operations by carbonfootprint.com.
 We also support forest conservation in The Western Ghats of India – one of the worlds ‘biodiversity hotspots’ with AERF (Applied Environmental Research Foundation), and closer to home, protecting local woodland with the Forest of Avon Trust.
+We have a target to be carbon neutral across our business ‘from crop to cup’ by 2030.
 You can read more about our carbon management in our Sustainability Report.

 - What is 1% for the planet?

 1% for the Planet is a global movement of companies donating at least 1% of their annual turnover to environmental organisations worldwide.
 Although growing in the US, the idea of connecting businesses, consumers, and non-profits together for positive change in this way is new in the UK.
-Pukka Herbs is one of a handful of pioneering companies who have signed up to 1% for the Planet, pledging to create positive environmental change regardless of how much profits it makes.
-Here's is thier website if you want to take a look:
+Pukka Herbs is one of the pioneering companies who have signed up to 1% for the Planet, pledging to create positive environmental change regardless of how much profits it makes.
+Here's is their website if you want to take a look:

 - What is Fair for Life?